 Acid whey comes from Cheese that has had an acid added to it to make the milk curdle such as vinegar, lemon or citric acid.

 Quick Mozzarella or Farmers cheese are cheeses that produce acid whey.

 12 Ideas of the different things you can do with Whey

 1. Use it in soups and stews where ever water is required.
 You will be adding more than flavour to your recipe!

 2. Add it to your smoothies or protein shakes in the morning or anytime to get that added extra healthy boost we all need.

 3. Freeze is for later use.
 When we have too much whey we put it in a Ziploc freezer bag and freeze it.
 We also we put whey it into ice cube containers when we don't have too much and then into a Ziploc bag.
 Those frozen bags of whey make great Ice bags in a cooler for camping or for sore and tired muscles that need some help

 4. We grow all our own veggies.
 Tomato plants love the acid in whey and the calcium too.
 If you garden water down your whey first and then pour it at the base of your acid loving plants.
 We grow 6 types of berries and use whey for all of them.
 It’s best to use sweet whey for your garden as acid whey, in bigger quantities can be harsh on our environment.

-5. Marinate your meet!
+5. Marinate your meat!
 Yup that’s right.
 Put some whey in a baggie and add your spices then add the meat.
 Chicken steak or pork even salmon.
-The enzymes in whey help to breakdown the meat, leaving a softer texture and adding flavor.
+The enzymes in whey help to breakdown the meat, leaving a softer texture and adding flavour.

 7. Use whey instead of water to cook your potatoes, pasta and rice.